 3. Bright Decorations

 Adding decorations to your house during the rainy season is a soothing activity to consider as part of your home improvement.
-Place bright colored furniture and novelty items around house to beat the dampening weather.
+Place bright colored furniture and novelty items around the house to beat the gloomy, spirit-dampening weather.
 Make sure to play around with the colors and the type of objects you want to place.
 Take into consideration the shape of your home and how it complements the arrangements you want to do.

 4. Take Necessary Precautions

 For tropical countries, having precautionary home improvement measures is the way to go, because the rainy season can mean a period of typhoons.
 If you are living in a very low area, chances are that you might experience floods.
 Move your furniture around and strategically place them at higher or drier places to prevent long-term damage.